medic/cht-docs/content/en/apps/concepts/access.md

 ## Magic Links for Logging In (Token Login)

-{{< figure src="admin.png" link="admin.png" class="right col-6 col-lg-9" >}}
+{{< figure src="enable.token.login.gif" alt="Animated image showing the 'Enable login via SMS link' check box being clicked and 'password' and 'confirm password' fields being hidden" class="right col-6 col-lg-9" >}}

-When creating users, the admin has the option to send a user their credentials via SMS using a link.
-Clicking the link generates a new, random and complex password with a 24-hour expiry.
-If no gateway is set up, the message may be sent via another messaging app.

-By clicking the magic link to log in, the user is able to enter their project's instance directly, bypassing the need to enter their username and password.
-If the app is not installed on their phone, it will open in their default browser.
+When creating users, the admin has the option to enable a user to login in by simply clicking a link sent via SMS.
+When the token login link is clicked and the app is not installed on the user's phone, it will open in their default browser.
+If no gateway is set up on the CHT server, the message may be sent via another messaging app.
+The link is only valid for 24 hours and can only be used once to log in.
+This ensures the link is used only by the intended recipient.
+By clicking the magic link, the user is logged into their project's instance directly, bypassing the need to manually enter a username and password.

-To recover a password, the user needs to contact the admin so that they may regenerate a new magic link and repeat the workflow.
+With token login, the password is never known by the admin or the user because the password is changed to a random string after every successful token login.
+If the user needs to login again, they need to contact the admin so that the admin can either send a new magic link or switch their account back to using a manual login and password.

 {{< see-also page="apps/examples/training" >}}
 {{< see-also page="apps/reference/app-settings/token_login" >}}